 (16) DIY backyard ideas fave: Gracious Gardens

-What can be more romantic that a hideaway arbor tucked away in a corner of your garden.
+What is more romantic than a hideaway arbor tucked away in a corner of your garden?
 No backyard is too small as arbors give a vertical dimension thus creating an illusion of space.
-They are great for your pictures and a heaven-sent for enthusiastic gardeners who need more space.
-No wonder that this is one of the best DIY backyard ideas in this series.
-Arbors also break the horizontal and low-lying lines of an ordinary garden.
-Also, look for climbing plants that fit your climate, some of the most popular are lilacs, morning glories, and clematis.
+They are great for pictures and are heaven-sent for enthusiastic gardeners who need more space.
+No wonde this is one of the most popular DIY backyard ideas in this series.
+Arbors also break the horizontal and low-lying lines of an ordinary garden and can be used for climbing plants that fit your climate, like lilacs, morning glories, and clematis.

 (17) DIY backyard ideas on a budget: Fancy Potters

-Improve the ambiance with a touch of whimsy and fun with these colorful and fanciful mini garden.
-Inexpensive and enjoyable that you can easily make a family-wide project.
-Give your inner child this whimsical mini flower garden and share the joy of nature with your kids as they create their own mini gardens.
-Better yet, host a summer garden party and watch as both kids and adults indulge their whimsy.
+Improve the ambiance of your backyard with a touch of fun with these colorful and fanciful mini garden planters.
+Inexpensive and enjoyable, you can easily make this a family-wide project to share the joy of nature with your kids as they create their own mini gardens.
+Better yet, host a summer garden party and watch as both kids and adults indulge their own fancy.

-You can also make your own fairy dreamland by mixing and choosing colorful flowers that you can move around. better yet, create secret floral pockets where you can hide little trinkets for a children’s party or your own simple gathering.
+You can also make your own fairy dreamland by choosing colorful flowers that you can move around or create secret floral pockets where you can hide little trinkets for a children’s party or your own simple gathering.

 (18) Wet Wall of Wonders

-Give your garden a more ambitious make-over by recycling a glass table top as a water feature.
-A bit more luxurious but still budget-friendly if you are aiming for a gilded elegance.
-Be prepared for some maintenance as autumn changes into winter.
-But the work is worth is as you hear the calming zen-like sounds of flowing water.
+Give your garden a more ambitious make-over by recycling a glass table top as a water feature which is a bit more luxurious but still budget-friendly if you are aiming for gilded elegance.
+Be prepared for some maintenance as autumn changes into winter, but it will be worth it as you hear the calming zen-like sounds of flowing water.